Pentoxifylline: Research

+Benefit in alcoholic hepatitis was shown, with some studies demonstrating a reduction in risk of hepatorenal syndrome.
 There is some evidence that pentoxifylline can lower the levels of some biomarkers in non-alcoholic steatohepatitis but evidence is insufficient to determine if the drug is safe and effective for this use.

-Animal studies have been conducted exploring the use of pentoxifylline for erectile dysfunction and hearing loss.
-Human studies have been conducted for Peyronie's disease.
+For in vitro fertilization, Pentoxifylline has been used to improve sperm quality and motility and as safe oral drug in the treatment of male infertility with erectile dysfunction.
+Animal studies have been conducted exploring the use of pentoxifylline for erectile dysfunction.